-- 1.26 Where an entity has existing privacy practices and procedures for personal information it handles under the Privacy Act, it may be appropriate to extend these to its CDR data.12 - 1.27 However, the mere extension of current practices and procedures does not mean in and of itself that an entity has taken reasonable steps to implement practices, procedures and systems. - 1.28 Entities will need to take further action to modify practices, procedures and systems to meet obligations under Privacy Safeguard 1 to ensure compliance with the particularities of the CDR regime.
+- 1.26 Where an entity has existing privacy practices and procedures for personal information it handles under the Privacy Act, it may be appropriate to extend these to its CDR data. - 1.27 However, the mere extension of current practices and procedures does not mean in and of itself that an entity has taken reasonable steps to implement practices, procedures and systems. - 1.28 Entities will need to take further action to modify practices, procedures and systems to ensure compliance with the particularities of the CDR regime, including the Privacy Safeguards and CDR Rules.